RamanGodun/firebase-with-BLoC-or-CUBIT/README.md

 # 📦 Firebase with BLoC/Cubit

-A test-task project showcasing a production-grade Firebase integration in Flutter, built with Clean Architecture and BLoC/Cubit state management
+A test-task project showcasing a Firebase integration in Flutter, built with Clean Architecture and BLoC/Cubit state management.

 ---

 ## ✨ Overview

 This app demonstrates a robust authentication flow using **Firebase Auth** + **Cloud Firestore**, structured using **Clean Architecture**, scalable **BLoC/Cubit** state management, and **GoRouter** for declarative navigation.

-The codebase simulates a real-world setup to validate **mid-to-senior Flutter engineering skills** through modularity, maintainability, and production-level conventions.
+The codebase simulates a real-world setup to validate **Flutter engineering skills** through modularity, maintainability, and production-level conventions.

 ---